mvolkmann/blog/src/warp.md

       are used.
       Multi-line prompts are not currently supported.

-  - Keyboard shortcuts section
+  - Keys section

+    - "Hotkey Window" (off by default)

+      When this option is on and a keyboard shortcut is assigned, pressing the keyboard shortcut when in any application brings Warp to the front and makes it the active application.
+      This can configure the monitor on which is should appear, the size of the screen to which it should be pinned, the size of the Warp window.
+      I use cmd-shift-w for the keyboard shortcut.

-    None of the options here are particularly interesting and the default settings seem fine.
+    None of the remaining options here are particularly interesting and the default settings seem fine.

   - Editor section